The Google enables tools and to call Google/Google Workspace APIs on behalf of a .

 This page describes how to use and configure Google auth with Arcade.

-- The Arcade Google toolkit, which provides pre-built tools for interacting with Google services
+- The Arcade Gmail MCP Server, which provides pre-built for interacting with Google services

 - Your app code that needs to call Google APIs